InterTalk DCS Components

 InterTalk’s QLI Cards run an embedded distribution version of the Linux operating system (uClinux™). uClinux™ provides the ability to remotely view all card parameters, including the current status of the application, card health, and remote maintenance and diagnostics by the System Administrator or technician.

-InterTalk’s Vantage Dispatch Console System is engineered to the highest standards and is the most comprehensive dispatch console available.
+InterTalk’s Dispatch Console System and our console equipment is engineered to the highest standards and is the most comprehensive dispatch console available.